 What are effective ways to identify if my relationship is toxic?

-Reflect on how you feel after interactions—if you often feel drained, belittled, or controlled, these are signs of toxicity.
-Notice if your partner or friend dismisses your feelings or tries to manipulate situations.
-Keeping track of recurring negative behaviors helps clarify whether the relationship is healthy or harmful.
-Recognizing these signs is crucial for taking action to protect your wellbeing.
+Effective identification includes reflecting on how you feel after interactions—if you often feel drained, anxious, or undervalued, it may be toxic.
+Notice if your partner or friend dismisses your opinions or tries to control your actions.
+Keeping a journal of these behaviors can help clarify whether the relationship is damaging your wellbeing.
+Recognizing these signs early is crucial for taking action.

 How do I know when it's time to set boundaries in a toxic relationship?